Donate Exit site

 The series explores vital questions about domestic abuse:

-What is domestic abuse? - We'll explore the current domestic abuse definition the UK government uses.
-Particular emphasis will be given to understanding coercive and controlling behaviour and how it's displayed in an intimate relationship.
+We’ll explore the current domestic abuse definition the UK government uses.
+Particular emphasis will be given to understanding coercive and controlling behaviour and how it’s displayed in an intimate relationship.

-Why doesn't she leave? - This is one of the key questions people ask, mainly if they are not aware of the complexities of domestic abuse.
-In this session, we explore some of the critical barriers to leaving an abuser and start to unpack how we can support a victim or survivor.
+This is one of the most commonly asked questions about domestic abuse.
+To find an answer, we’ll explore some of the critical barriers to leaving an abuser and start to unpack how we can support a victim/ survivor.

 Join a course